Yard Farm FAQs

 We advocate growing in raised beds, as opposed to planting at ground level.
 There are many reasons for this, including healthier soil, easier weed management, less soil compaction, improved drainage, and ease on the back (you don't have to bend over quite as much)!

 The easiest way to manage a raised bed garden is by constructing a frame to maintain a consistent bed depth.
-The most cost-effective frames are built from untreated lumber--we like using 2" x 10" untreated spruce.
-However, if you prefer a different look (4" x 4" timbers, for example, or stone, or brick) we can customize the materials used.
+The most cost-effective frames are built from untreated lumber--we like using 2" x 10" untreated Douglas Fir.
+However, if you prefer a different look (4" x 4" untreated timbers, for example, or stone, or brick) we can customize the materials used.

 We fill our raised beds with a soil and compost mix from trusted small compost businesses in your area.